RSPB Conservation Data Supply: Frequently Asked Questions

 Unless stated otherwise, or data are shared with organisations and not named users within those organisations.
 We only require a single contact to sign the data supply contract on behalf of their organisation.
 If the data need to be shared with colleagues in another organisation, please see our FAQs specifically for these instances.
 If you are a student or researcher, we have a specific FAQ relating to the viewing of data by supervisors.

-Prior to any publication or release into the public domain, a contact at the RSPB (specified in the data supply contract we issue you) should have an opportunity to view the dissertation, and request redactions.
-Without agreement, the dissertation must not be made public.
+Without agreement, the research must not be made public.
+Prior to any publication or release into the public domain, the RSPB should have the opportunity to view the research, and request redactions.

-Data supplied under the conditions of this contract may be included in a dissertation appendix and viewed internally by university staff if required as part of the university’s procedures for examination.
-Data can be shared with supervisor(s) for the purpose of producing the dissertation, but not for other uses.
+Supervisors and institutions are subject to the same conditions of confidentiality.
+Data supplied under the conditions of this contract may be included in a research annex and viewed by research institute staff if required as part of the research institute’s procedures for examination.

-No, under the conditions the data are shared with you, you may only use data for the purposes stated on the data supply contract.
+No, under the conditions the data are shared with you, you may only use data for the purposes stated in section 2 of the data supply contract we will issue.
 If your organisation wishes to use data we have supplied for a different purpose, you must complete a new data request form.

 The UK Headquarters of the RSPB is based in England and therefore the contract we will issue is subject to English Law.
 If you are based elsewhere, this will not invalidate the contract.